jpawlyn/offline-demo-app/README.md

 It has a default offline fallback for pages that are not found in the cache but are registered with the service worker.
 This applies to pages that are registered with a [NetworkOnly](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_only) or a [NetworkFirst](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_first_network_falling_back_to_cache) strategy (for this latter strategy either the page was never cached or the cache expired or was deleted).

+The service worker caching is covered by system tests.
+This is made possible by setting [network conditions](https://github.com/jpawlyn/offline-demo-app/blob/main/spec/support/network_conditions.rb) for both the browser and the service worker.

 View the deployed [offline demo app](https://offline-demo-app.onrender.com/) (may take a little time to spin up).

 ## Design